Xbox Series X Pre-Order Guide: Release Date, Price, Specs, Games and More

 Microsoft is planning to launch the Xbox Series X during the 2020 holiday season where it will go up against Sony's upcoming PS5 console.
 The coronavirus pandemic might delay the latest console battle, but things are already starting to heat up.
 Several major retailers have already begun sign-ups for Xbox Series X pre-order notifications, and you can find details on that below along with the latest information on price, release date, specs, games, and more.
 Note that this post will be updated as new information is released, so keep tabs on this page in the coming months.

 Pre-Orders: If the COVID-19 situation doesn't end up affecting Microsoft's launch of the Xbox Series X, we would expect to see pre-orders go live in June - most likely around the time of the digital event they're planning as a replacement for E3.
+Incidentally, they are also planning to drop their last Xbox One X limited edition console in June.
 At the time of writing, you can sign up for pre-order notifications via the following retailers:

 Release Date: Again, assuming that the console isn't delayed because of COVID-19, we would expect Microsoft to launch the Xbox Series X in the primetime holiday shopping month of November.